What are recipient statuses in campaigns

 For recipients with the Moved status, the sequence stops, and you cannot switch their status back to Active to restart or resume the sequence.

-Remember: Avoid moving prospects who are already part of an active drip campaign to different prospect lists.
-Doing so will remove them from the recipient list of the ongoing campaign, and they won’t continue to receive further emails within that campaign.
+Remember: Don't move prospects who are already part of an active drip campaign to different prospect lists.
+Doing so will remove them from the recipient list of the ongoing campaign, and they won't continue to receive further emails within that campaign.

 The system automatically assigns this status to recipients who are still in the campaign when your email recipient balance runs out.